Delport121/Obsidian_Vault/Meetings/Meeting Notes 7.md

 - [ ] Chapter outline for a direction to discuss objectives.
 This is to brake down the masters into smaller problems

 What is my contribution?
 Keep focus
+Look on research on autorally, what they do etc